 Uniform CPA Examination Applicants

-The Uniform Certified Public Accountant (CPA) Examination (“the Exam”) is the exam that an individual must pass in order to qualify for licensure as a CPA in any of the 55 US jurisdictions (the 50 states, the District of Columbia, Puerto Rico, US Virgin Islands, Guam, and the Commonwealth of Northern Mariana Islands).
-The Exam is one of the “Three Es” – Education, Examination, and Experience – that constitute the requirements for CPA licensure.
-Of these three requirements, only the CPA Exam is uniform (i.e., it is the only exam that is accepted for CPA licensure by all US jurisdictions), while education and experience requirements may vary from one jurisdiction to another.
+The Uniform Certified Public Accountant (CPA) Examination (Examination) is the examination that an individual must pass to qualify for licensure as a CPA in any US jurisdiction (the 50 states, the District of Columbia, Puerto Rico, US Virgin Islands, Guam, the Commonwealth of Northern Mariana Islands, and American Samoa).
+The Examination is one of the “Three Es” – Education, Examination, and Experience – that constitute the requirements for CPA licensure.
+Of these three requirements, only the Examination is uniform (i.e., it is the only examination that is accepted for CPA licensure by all US jurisdictions).
+In contrast, education and experience requirements may vary from one jurisdiction to another.
 Candidates for CPA licensure must meet all three requirements.
-As a result, passing the CPA Examination is not sufficient in itself to qualify for licensure.

-The AICPA’s website, Become a CPA, is an excellent resource for learning more about the Exam and the path to licensure.
-In addition, NASBA has an Exam resources page that is quite informative.
+The AICPA website and NASBA’s Exam resources page are excellent resources for learning more about the Examination and the path to licensure.

-The Examinations Section of the Board is responsible for processing Uniform CPA Exam applications and maintaining each candidate’s file until he or she successfully passes the Uniform CPA Examination.
+The Examinations Section of the Board is responsible for processing Uniform CPA Examination applications and maintaining each candidate’s file until they successfully pass the Examination.

 Contacting the Examinations Staff

 Phyllis Elliott, Specialist (919) 733-4224

 NC State Board of CPA Examiners

 In North Carolina, a person is eligible to sit for the Uniform CPA Examination if they